15.7 INFRINGEMENT—ELEMENTS AND BURDEN OF PROOF—TRADE DRESS

 If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.

 Mattel, Inc. v.
 Walking Mountain Productions, 353 F.3d 792, 808 (9th Cir.2003) ("Generally, to recover for trade dress infringement under [15 U.S.C.] § 1125, a plaintiff must show that ‘its trade dress is protectable and that defendant’s use of the same or similar trade dress is likely to confuse consumers.’
 A trade dress is protectable if it is ‘nonfunctional and has acquired secondary meaning and if its imitation creates a likelihood of consumer confusion.’") (citations omitted); Talking Rain Beverage Co.
 Inc. v.
-South Beach Beverage Co., 349 F.3d 601, 603 (9th Cir.2003) (citing as elements of proof necessary to show infringement of a bottle design as: "(1) nonfunctionality, (2) distinctiveness and (3) likelihood of confusion.")
+South Beach Beverage Co., 349 F.3d 601, 603 (9th Cir.2003) (citing as elements of proof necessary to show infringement of bottle design: "(1) nonfunctionality, (2) distinctiveness and (3) likelihood of confusion").

 "It is not necessary for plaintiff in a trademark or unfair competition case to prove any past or present actual damages since one of the major benefits of injunctive relief is that it can be obtained prior to actual damage so as to prevent that damage from occurring."
 5 Thomas McCarthy, Trademarks And Unfair Competition § 30:2 (4th ed.
 2015).